Skip to content

 University of Washington

-A Foundation grant to the University of Washington BRAINS (Broadening Representation of Academic Investigators in Neuroscience) program embeds a neuroscience and society focus into core program content and professional development activities for post-PhD neuroscientists from underrepresented and marginalized groups.
+To support embedding a neuroscience and society focus into core program content and professional development activities for post-PhD neuroscientists from underrepresented and marginalized groups.

 Year